 Hooked On Tahosa

 Welcome to the Camp Tahosa Fly Fishing Merit Badge programs for 2016.
 “Hooked on Camp Tahosa” is located at the Denver Area Council’s high adventure training base, Camp Tahosa, at the foot of the Indian Peaks Wilderness Area.
 Approximately 20 miles northwest of Boulder, Colorado, the camp’s 300 acres of woodland sits at 9,000 feet in elevation.
-This year, we are offering one day-only program on Saturday, May 7 and one full weekend program the weekend of May 13-15.
+This year, we are offering one full weekend program the weekend of May 5-7 and one day-only program on Saturday, May 13.

 Come experience time in intensive fly fishing instruction for Scouts, parents and leaders.
 Learn to cast, set up your rod and reel, and understand the nature of fly fishing.
 Camp Tahosa is one of the best places to learn how to fly fish.
 Identify different types of wet and dry flies, learn about the bugs and creatures that fish eat and how you can effectively mimic their movements.
 All equipment is provided to learn to fish: rods, reels, leader, tippet, and flies.
 Learn to tie your own flies, as well as, appreciate the importance of regulations, angler ethics and how to integrate the Outdoor Code into your fishing experience.
 Camp Tahosa’s Tumblesom Lake is a private lake, so state fishing licenses are not required to fish.